 Unlike young gouda, which is soft and mild, aged Gouda has a sweet, salty, butterscotch flavor and a hard texture that is extremely rich.
 Its color is deep amber to burnt orange, and the texture is very similar to Parmigiano-Reggiano.
 If you can find Gouda that has been aged for five years, you're in for a treat.
 This cheese is so caramelized, it's almost like eating candy.
 Many use aged Gouda as a substitute for Parmesan cheese for grating.

-If you can't find Gouda that has been aged for between 2-5 years, other similar cheeses to look for are Romano or Prima Donna.
+If you can't find Gouda that has been aged for between 2 to 5 years, other similar cheeses to look for are Romano or Prima Donna.

 04 of 04

 This intriguing goats milk farmstead cheese made in Oregon is aged for three weeks to a semi-hard texture and dotted with fenugreek seeds.
 During the aging process, each wheel is turned and wiped daily.

 The fenugreek seeds give the slightly sharp cheese a nutty, slightly sweet flavor with hints of maple, baking spice, celery, and butterscotch.
 It's a unique treat, especially well-suited for a dessert course.